joaquinpelle/Skylight.jl/docs/usage.md

 #### Spacetimes

-First, you have to choose a spacetime (and coordinate system).
+First, you have to choose a spacetime (and coordinates topology).
 Currently, the available options are:

   * `MinkowskiSpacetimeCartesianCoordinates()`
   * `MinkowskiSpacetimeSphericalCoordinates()`